 The Music Department at Marist College Eastwood is a dynamic part of the Creative Arts faculty at the College.
 It boasts state-of-the-art facilities comprising of a spacious main study area as well as sound proof studios.
-It readily integrates Information Technology in the syllabus through modern hardware and the music software package called Sibelius as well as many other software packages available to students.
+It readily integrates Information Technology in the syllabus through modern hardware and various music software packages available to students.

 The mandatory Years 7 and 8 Music classes allow students to learn basic keyboard and guitar skills in a range of genres and styles.
 The elective music courses in Stage 5 (Years 9 and 10) and Stage 6 (Years 11 and 12) allow students to build upon the content covered in the junior course in terms of instruments and genres.
 It also encourages proficiency in the core areas of Listening, Composing and Performing.
-Students may study a variety of instruments as part of their on-going musical development with many cocurricular groups to develop and foster talent.
-Some of these cocurricular groups include: The College Band, Vocal Ensemble and Guitar Groups.
-Students may also partake in specialist musical instrument sessions in a small group environment where individual professional guidance can be given.
+Students may study a variety of instruments as part of their on-going musical development with many co curricular groups to develop and foster talent.
+Some of these co curricular groups include: The College Band, Vocal Ensemble and Guitar Groups.
+Students may also partake in specialist musical instrument tuition either one on one, or in a small group environment where individual professional guidance can be given.

 Students at the College also have performance opportunities throughout the year, such as College Assemblies, Band Competitions, Eisteddfods, Liturgies, Open Day, the annual Creative Arts Night and many more.